 Unlike dogs, cats don’t have expressive faces, making it harder to tell the meaning behind their eyes.
 The non-verbal communication cues involve the tail and facial features.
-However, the cat pupils are critical because apart from responding to the light level in a room, they also give you a good sense of how your cat is feeling emotionally and physically.
+However, the cat’s pupils are critical because apart from responding to the light level in a room, they also give you a good sense of how your cat is feeling emotionally and physically.

 In the complex world of feline body language, widened pupils say a lot.
 So let’s take a closer look at the meaning of cat eyes.

-Why A Cat’s Pupils Get Big
+The 6 Common Reasons Why a Cat’s Pupils Get Big

 If your cat’s pupils dilate periodically and as the light around them changes, this is normal.
 However, if you notice your cat has large pupils that stay dilated all that time, it’s a cause for concern.